Skip to main content

 Early Intervention in Psychosis

 NIMH has joined the Accelerating Medicines Partnership® (AMP®) to form a public-private partnership between the NIH, the U.S. Food and Drug Administration (FDA), the European Medicines Agency, and multiple public and private organizations to establish the AMP Schizophrenia (AMP SCZ) initiative.
 AMP is managed through the Foundation for the National Institutes of Health (FNIH) .
 The goal of the initiative is to generate tools for future studies that will improve success in developing early stage pharmacologic interventions for people who are at risk of developing schizophrenia and other psychotic disorders.
 AMP SCZ has established a research network focused on identifying biological markers of disease progression, outcome measures and clinical endpoints.
-The initiative has also established a Data Processing, Analysis, and Coordinating Center to allow researchers to integrate and analyze data from new and key existing cohorts at clinical high risk for psychosis, with all data and analyses made publicly available through the NIMH Data Archive .
+The initiative has also established a Data Processing, Analysis, and Coordinating Center to allow researchers to integrate and analyze data from new and key existing cohorts at clinical high risk for psychosis, with all data and analyses made publicly available in the AMP SCZ Data Repository within the NIMH Data Archive .
 Findings from these studies may enable researchers to develop algorithms that predict the course of illness for individuals with clinical high risk for psychosis and allow clinical trials to test new pharmacologic interventions to prevent the onset of psychosis.

 HIV Research